Secured debt vs. unsecured debt: What’s the difference?

 Avalanche method

-The CFPB refers to the debt avalanche method as the “highest interest rate method.”
-This strategy involves targeting high-interest debt first.
-Start by making a list of all your debts.
-Then, order them from highest to lowest based on interest rate.
+The CFPB refers to the debt avalanche method as the highest interest rate method.
+As the name implies, this strategy involves targeting high-interest debt first.

-Pay the minimum on each debt except for the one at the top.
-Then, like with the snowball method, put the remaining money you’ve budgeted toward the debt with the highest interest rate.
+To use this method, first make a list of all your debts.
+Then, put them in order from highest to lowest interest rate.
+Be sure to pay the minimum on all debts.
+But put any remaining money toward the debt with the highest interest rate.
 After you’re done paying it off, apply the avalanche method to the debt with the next highest rate.

-Talking to a financial expert before you do anything could help you make the best decision.
+Talking to a financial expert before you do anything could also help you make a decision.

 Related Content